Skip to content

 How altcoins differ from Bitcoin

-• Purpose: Bitcoin aims to be strong, censorship-resistant money.
-Altcoins often focus on a specific area, like apps, finance, stable value, privacy, or governance.
+Goal: Bitcoin aims to be a strong, censorship-resistant form of money.
+Altcoins tend to focus on specific areas like apps, finance, stable value, privacy, or governance with different blockchains or agreement methods than Bitcoin.

-• Network age: Bitcoin is the oldest and most established.
-Many altcoins are newer, less decentralized, or still in testing.
+Network Age: Bitcoin is the oldest and most established.
+Many altcoins are newer, less widespread, or still in testing.

-• Volatility and liquidity: Altcoins often have smaller markets than Bitcoin, so they can be harder to trade and their prices can move more with large trades.
+Price Changes and Trading: Altcoins usually have smaller markets than Bitcoin.
+This can make them harder to trade, and their prices can change more with big trades.

 A quick history: early altcoins and what they tried to improve

-The “altcoin era” started not long after Bitcoin.
+The “altcoin era” started soon after Bitcoin.
 Litecoin, one of the first major alternatives, launched in October 2011 as a faster, lighter version of Bitcoin with shorter block times.

 A few years later, Dogecoin launched in 2013 as a joke inspired by internet culture.
 Despite this, it became a global brand because of its strong community and online popularity.